karmacoma/lisk-rake/README.md

 ### Installing Nodes

-To install the required dependencies plus the latest version of crypti on all server(s), simply run the following commands:
+To install the required dependencies plus the latest version of lisk on all server(s), simply run the following commands:

 ```
 rake install_deps